jrmeyerhofer/LITA2017/Lesson_7/README.md

   	.addToUi();
 }
 ```
-6. This is the code we created from Lesson 6 but changed a little for our data.
+6. This is the code we created from Lesson 6 but changed a little for this lesson.
 7. Save. *[Remember you may have to authorize your script.](../authorize.md)* Then manually run the onOpen function to create the menu.
 8. Now you can run the custom menu function to get the image and record URL.
 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)